Languages given by Finite Automata over the Unary Alphabet: Membership in Regular Languages of Infinite Words

+(b) Checking whether an $n$-state UFA defines an $\omega$-word in a fixed $\omega$-regular language $\cal L$ can be done in $2^{O((n \log^2 n)^{1/3})}$ time. \end{theorem} \begin{proof} (a) Consider an instance of one-in-three-SAT formula (where all the literals are positive, and each variable occurs at most three times) is given, which contains $m$ variables and $m'$ clauses, $c_1,c_2,\ldots,c_{m'}$.

+The instance will be coded into a UFA such that, $\omega$-word generated by the UFA will have $1111 \cdot \{0100,0010,0001\}^* \cdot 1111$ as a substring iff the given one-in-three-SAT instance has a solution.

-For coding an instance of X$3$SAT, one first forms a string $\tau$ of length $4(m'+1)$, where the first four bits are $1$ and then there are $m'$ blocks of four characters each, where the $j$-th block is $0xyz$ for $j$-th clause containing variables $x,y,z$ and $00xy$ for the $j$-th clause containing variables $x,y$.
-The overall $\omega$-word generated by the UFA will be an infinite concatenation of $Y$, where the variables are replaced by the truth values assigned to them via some truth-assignment to the variables.
+Consider the string $\tau$ of length $4(m'+1)$ over the alphabet consisting of $0,1$ and the set of variables.
+The first four bits of $\tau$ are $1$ and then there are $m'$ blocks of four characters each.
+The $j$-th block is $0xyz$ (respectively $00xy$), if the $j$-th clause $c_j$ contains three variables $x,y,z$ (respectively contains two variables $x,y$).
+The overall $\omega$-word generated by the UFA will be an infinite concatenation of $\tau$, where the variables in $\tau$ are replaced by the truth values assigned to them via some truth-assignment to the variables as described below.